Archict/brick/README.md

 Finally, provide a default config file (in YAML format) in the `config` folder at the root of your package.
 This file will be used as default config unless another config file is provided to Archict.
-By default, the file is named with your config class name lowercased, you can change this behavior by specifying the filename:
+By default, the file is named with your Service class name lowercased (`myservice.yml`), you can change this behavior by specifying the filename:

 ```php
 <?php